Coxswain Grade 1 Near Costal

 - An approved sea service log book or task book;

-- A letter, from the operator, owner, master or chief engineer of a vessel detailing the applicant’s sea service
+- A Statutory Declaration or a letter, from the operator, owner, master or chief engineer of a vessel detailing the applicant’s sea service

 Eyesight Test Certificate Application (AMSA form 542);